Peeragogy/Peeragogy.github.io/technologies.md

+---
-**It is tempting to bring a list of technologies out as a glorious cookbook.** We need a 1/2 cup of group writing tools, 2 tsp. of social network elements, a thick slice of social bookmarking, and some sugar, then put it in the oven for 1 hour for 350 degrees.
+---**It is tempting to bring a list of technologies out as a glorious cookbook.** We need a 1/2 cup of group writing tools, 2 tsp. of social network elements, a thick slice of social bookmarking, and some sugar, then put it in the oven for 1 hour for 350 degrees.